 Physiotherapists and occupational therapists use and manage a wide range of medical devices and this page has been specifically adapted to their needs.
 It includes guidance, safety alerts, and links to educational material to assist staff in the safe use and management of the wide range of medicines and medical devices.

 Latest news and hot topics

-This Medical Device Alert has been issued as there is a risk of injury from detachment of the swing arm when using Acrobat Swing (AC Swing) arm manufactured by Ondal.
+This Medical Device Alert has been issued as there is a risk of interruption of therapy when changing syringe.

 Drug Safety Update (DSU)